Traditional BSN Pathway | Admissions

 • General (GEN), special (SPL), or technical (TECH) credit will not satisfy prerequisite requirements.

-• If a transfer course is not considered a direct equivalent or you have other deficiencies related to your prerequisites, this information will be provided through the “To-Do List” in the Applicant Center, which is accessible once you have applied.
-The “To-Do List” will provide detailed instructions for you to follow.
+• The "To-Do List" in the Applicant Center will alert you if a transfer course is not considered a direct equivalent or you have other deficiencies related to your prerequisites.
 The College of Nursing will not inform you of any unfulfilled prerequisite courses or incomplete requirements.

 • It is important to include all current and planned transfer coursework in the prerequisite summary on the BSN application.